lablup/backend.ai-docs-webui/docs/appendix/appendix.rst

    :align: center

-Like this, you can utilize various versions of major libraries such as TensorFlow and PyTorch through Backend.AI without unnecessary effort to install them.
+Like this, you can utilize various versions of major libraries such as TensorFlow and PyTorch through GPU Platform without unnecessary effort to install them.

 Convert a compute session to a new private Docker image